 I have always been most interested in questions surrounding the role of education in reproducing social stratification and inequality.
 Specifically, I use sociological perspectives and qualitative approaches to understand a central paradox in higher education—how our system of education (P-20) functions to reproduce the very social inequalities it can also reduce.

+Why do I teach?
 I teach because I love learning.
 For me, teaching is learning—it is a constant questioning of one’s taken-for-granted ideas and assumptions.
 I am most passionate about grappling with big ideas via social theory and philosophical questions about what constitutes knowledge with my student colleagues.

-I hope students gain (or sharpen) the ability to question assumptions and think differently.
+In my classes, I hope students gain (or sharpen) the ability to question assumptions and think differently.
 In sociology we are taught to “make the familiar strange” and that is exactly the big lesson I hope students take away from each course I teach.

 Learn more about Amy E. Stich